kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 See the screen shot of the help screen that it can display.
 Sensors must be either DHT11 or DHT22 in this version.
 It expects two DHT sensors - a primary and a backup sensor for failsafe operation, called a secondary.
 Because sensors are read without utilizing interrupts,  any digital pin can be used for sensors!

-This sketch is also a wrapper to allow the host computer to read and control the Arduino digital pins!
+This sketch is also a wrapper to allow the host computer to read and control the Arduino digital pins with or without taking advantage of the thermostat functionality!
 As examples:

 -  I have my host computer calculate when my porchlights are to be turned on and off through a pin by lookup file of sunset and sunrise times